Popularly known as Sunrise City, Fort Pierce is located on the eastern coast of Florida.

 Open throughout the week and located on Oleander Avenue, these farms are excellent for a weekend visit if you want to enjoy the day outdoors.

-Their ornamental nursery boasts of 30 varieties of the Florida Citrus, which will entice the passionate garden-lovers.
+Their ornamental nursery boasts 30 varieties of Florida Citrus, which will entice passionate garden lovers.

 Be sure to try their freshly-squeezed citrus fruit juices on your visit.

-The Richard E. Becker Preserve is a 13-acre property located on Ten Mile Creek, resembling dense forest.
+The Richard E. Becker Preserve is a 13-acre property on Ten Mile Creek, resembling a dense forest.

 It is a part of the St. Lucie River North Fork headwaters.

-A half mile hiking trail along the channel on the historical mounds is a great getaway for outdoor enthusiasts and hikers.
+A half-mile hiking trail along the channel on the historical mounds is an excellent getaway for outdoor enthusiasts and hikers.

-The preserve and its hike lets you discover beautiful flora and fauna found in the river and forest.
+The preserve and its hike let you discover beautiful flora and fauna found in the river and forest.

-It’s not just about the hunger, but the long-lasting experience that you have.
+It’s not just about the hunger but the long-lasting experience you have.